DartFrog .pet Info

 Food:

 To raise Dart Frogs successfully you you need to culture fruit flies.
 Temperature, mold, humidity, mites and complaints from family members are a few factors that can cause issues raising flies successfully.
 You will want to practice culturing them until you have successful cultures that produce nicely.
 Otherwise you might find yourself scrambling for where to find who or where has a fruit fly culture or appropriate substitute in time to keep your frogs fed.
 Unlike many other animals we recommend not replying on a local pet store to provide frog food.
 Even if you had a reliable store (which is rare) you would spend a pretty dime in doing so.
-A culture store bough might run you 6-$14.
+A culture store bough might run you 6-$20.
 One culture will last a few weeks before it needs to be discarded before it crashes (stops producing) or becomes inundated with mites.
-Unlike other animals there is no flake, commercial food product,..
-There are supplements such as bean beetles, flour beetle larva, perhaps pin head sized crickets.
+This typically is about 30 days from the cultured date.
+Unlike other animals there is no flake, commercial food product available..
+There are supplements such as bean beetles, rice flour beetle larva, perhaps pin head sized crickets...
 These foods though are to supplement fruit flies to add a varied diet but not to replace fruit flies.
 Note crickets if allowed to roam free in your vivarium might eventually damage plants.
 Note, beetles contain chitin that is tough to digest.
 Thus beetles should be fed sparingly to darts.
+Dart frogs must receive calcium and vitamins via supplement powders.
+Look at using Repashy Calcium Plus at each feeding.

 Environment:

 In the dart frog vivarium you will need to maintain a tropical environment.
-Aside from plants/ fona the temperature will need to be maintained in the 70 degree Fahrenheit range.
-Humidity will typically need to be kept at 80-90% levels.
+Aside from plants/ fauna the temperature will need to be maintained in the 70 degree Fahrenheit range.
+64-78F is the target temperature.
+Humidity will typically need to be kept at 80-95% levels.
 We will go over how to do this.
-It basically comes down to adding heat or cooling.
+It basically comes down to adding room heating or cooling (room AC).
+Thermostats are key to controlling temperature.
 Humidity is maintained by the vivarium itself and enclosing the top with glass instead of a screen.
-With water present in the vivarium as heat rises so does humidity levels.
+Daily misting provides ambient water in the vivarium.
+This water slowly and steadily evaporates raising humidity then falling back down gradually..

 Sourcing dart frogs:

 So although it might be tempting to "jumping in" to get a dart frog especially when you see it at a big box pet store, we advise to hold your horses.. umm.
 Hold your dollars maybe..
 In any case big box stores typically are about quantity and not quality.
-We often see darts kept in the wrong conditions, pet carpet, no humidity, fed the wrong food, given a water dish, etc. We have seen frogs sold way too young and weak fed crickets larger than the frog itself.~~ Frogs brought under these conditions are sure to have health problems and misrepresent would be customers what a dart frog needs to be healthy.
+We often see darts kept in the wrong conditions, pet carpet, no humidity, fed the wrong food, given TAP water in a water dish, and too young and frail etc. We have seen frogs sold way too young and weak fed crickets larger than the frog itself.~~ Frogs brought under these conditions are sure to have health problems and misrepresent would be customers what a dart frog needs to be healthy.
 We encourage you to reach out to the local reptilian/ amphibian community to find reputable breeders.
 They are your best bet to give you a quality frog and help start you along with way with the right information to succeed.
+Take a look at www.dartfrogbusinesses.com for reputable breeders.

 Bringing home: